doctr.io#

 the list of pages decoded as numpy ndarray of shape H x W x 3

-classmethod from_url(url: str, **kwargs) List[ndarray][source]#
+classmethod from_url(url: str, **kwargs) List[ndarray][source]

 Interpret a web page as a PDF document

->>> from doctr.documents import DocumentFile
+>>> from doctr.io import DocumentFile

 >>> doc = DocumentFile.from_url("https://www.yoursite.com")